jwwun/SnoozeFuseCursor/Documentation.md

   - Handles interruptions (phone calls, etc.) correctly to maintain selected output
   - Updates dynamically when devices connect/disconnect

+### UI Flexibility Improvements
+- **Movable UI Sections**: All UI sections can now be moved between Advanced Settings and Main Settings
+  - Implemented a reusable `MovableSettingSection` component for consistent behavior
+  - Each section has a "Hide" button to move it to Advanced Settings
+  - Each section has a "To Main" button in Advanced Settings to move it back
+  - Smooth animation transition when moving sections
+  - Settings locations are persisted between app launches
+  - Provides complete UI customization for different user preferences
+  - Can be used to simplify the main interface by moving rarely used controls

+### Marquee Text for Long Labels
+- **Sliding Text Effect**: Added marquee effect for handling long text in fixed-width containers
+  - Automatically detects when text is too long for its container
+  - Only activates scrolling when necessary (static display for shorter text)
+  - Smooth, continuous horizontal scrolling animation
+  - Fade effect on both ends for a polished look
+  - Used for alarm sound titles in dropdown menus
+  - Improves readability of long custom sound names
+  - Provides visual indication that text extends beyond visible area

+### Notification Testing UI
+- **Out-of-App Notification Tester**: Added dedicated UI for testing notifications
+  - Located in Advanced Settings
+  - Allows testing notifications without interfering with alarm functionality
+  - User can specify test delay (3-30 seconds)
+  - Provides clear feedback when test is scheduled
+  - Shows notification permission status
+  - Uses different notification category from alarms
+  - Ideal for verifying system notification settings

 ## Future Improvements

 ### Potential Refactoring Opportunities